-With the second seasons of Fleabag and Killing Eve ending in practically the same week, it's about to be a looooong summer of Phoebe Waller Bridge withdrawal.
+With the second season of Fleabag done and dusted and Killing Eve ending all of a sudden, it's about to be a looooong summer of Phoebe Waller Bridge withdrawal.
 Unlike Fleabag, however, Killing Eve is coming back for a third season, which means it's not really goodbye.
 However, that is kind of hard to believe after watching the shocking twist that goes down at the end this finale.
 It's hard to say what could possibly next in Eve (Sandra Oh) and Villanelle's (Jodie Comer) game of cat-and-mouse, especially since we had a feeling it was going to end like this from the start.
 At the same time, the season 2 finale answers a lot of questions, particularly about Carolyn (Fiona Shaw) and what this whole mission has actually been about.
 Ahead, let's walk through every twist and turn in Killing Eve's season 2 finale.

 The episode begins with Villanelle learning what we knew all along: Aaron Peel (Henry Lloyd-Hughes) is a creepy fuck.
 While snooping through his de-facto security station, she not only discovers all the video files from his surveillance of her, but also countless more of other women.
 The only difference?
 Their videos end with murder.
 It appears Peel has a penchant for luring young, fair women into his lair, making them do his bidding, and then killing them in his silk sheets.